RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

     [LABELS {label value}...]
 ---

-Increase the value of the sample with the maximum existing timestamp, or create a new sample with a value equal to the value of the sample with the maximum existing timestamp with a given increment
+Increase the value of the sample with the maximum existing timestamp, or create a new sample with a value equal to the value of the sample with the maximum existing timestamp with a given addend

 [Examples](#examples)